zjswanson/doctor-lookup/README.md

 Doctor Lookup is a simple app built to highlight the basics of asynchronous AJAX API calls.

 **Doctor Lookup** will let you find medical providers in a given area that by searching their information on **BetterDoctor.com**.
 But can't we already do this through **BetterDoctor's** existing (and quite polished) site?
 Yes!
 The real fun of **Doctor Lookup** is looking at the code under the hood.
-This app implements the **BetterDoctor** API, serving as a good introductoon to using API's, parsing their returns, and building a UI.
+This app implements the **BetterDoctor** API, serving as a good introduction to using API's, parsing their returns, and building a UI.
 **Doctor Lookup** is also an example of how to set up and develop a project using **Node Package Manager (NPM)** , **Bower**, and **Gulp** task runner.

+## Application Behavior

+* Application will be straighforward from the user perspective.
+It takes one input, a text string in the search input field.
+The app will then return a list of doctors whose files contain that text string somewhere in their BetterDoctor entry.
+* (consider adding variable number of results, getting next results, maybe practice search)

 ## Installation